Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 Frequently Asked Questions

-What risk factors increase the likelihood of developing SJS from Lamictal?
+What are the risk factors for developing SJS from Lamictal?

-Risk factors include rapid dose escalation, co-administration with valproic acid, exceeding recommended initial doses, and genetic susceptibility such as the HLA-B*1502 allele (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+Risk factors include rapid dose escalation, coadministration with valproic acid, pediatric age, and genetic predisposition such as the HLA-B*1502 allele (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The risk is highest in the initial weeks of therapy (https://pubmed.ncbi.nlm.nih.gov/41843406).

-How is causality assessed for Lamictal-induced SJS?
+How is Lamictal-induced SJS managed?

 Does submitting information create an attorney-client relationship?